-Difference in Racial Minority Teachers and Students: The difference between the percent of staff who are a racial minority and the percent of students enrolled at the school who are a racial minority.
-The closer the value is to zero, the closer in value the racial minority percentage is in both staff and student groups.
+Difference in Racial Diversity of Students and Teachers: The difference between the percent of staff of color and the percent of students of color enrolled at the school.
+The closer the value is to zero, the closer the percentage is in both staff and student groups.
 After calculating the difference for each year, the five-year average for the student and staff group are then calculated and compared.

-Positive value = Percent of staff who are a racial minority is higher than that of students.
+Positive value = Percent of staff of color is higher than that of students

-Negative value = Percent of staff who are a racial minority is lower than that of students.
+Negative value = Percent of staff of color is lower than that of students

-Zero value = Percent of staff and percent of students who are a racial minority are equal.
+Zero value = Percent of staff and percent of students of color are equal

-N/A = District has no minority staff or students; no calculation.
+N/A = District has no staff or students of color; no calculation

 Teacher and Support Staff Retention: Staff retention rates are determined by taking the staff employed by a district during one year and looking at the next year to see if they remained employed that year.
 It includes staff employed on or after the first day of class (day after Labor Day).
 For example, staff reported employed in the Fall 2018 and/or End of Year 2019 REP collections are checked the following year (Fall 2019 and/or EOY 2020 REP collections) to verify if they have been retained in their position.
 Thus, retention is calculated using data from multiple years of REP collections.
 Additionally, employment must be in the same staff category to count.
 Administrators, Day-to-Day Substitutes, Student Teachers, Adult Education staff and pre-k staff are excluded.
 Statewide data in these charts are calculated using the average retention rate of each district in the state.